About Currituck County Economic Development

 Additionally, an Economic Development Advisory Board (EDAB) of citizens is appointed by the Board of Commissioners and works closely with the County's Economic Development Director to formulate economic development policies programs and marketing plans.
 The review and recommendation of incentive projects to the Board of Commissioners also falls under their purview.

-The Economic Development Advisory Board will meet on a quarterly basis, with meeting dates posted at the Historic Courthouse building.
+The Economic Development Advisory Board holds its regular meeting at 5:00 PM on the third Tuesday of January, April, July and October.
+All meetings are held at the Historic Courthouse building, 153 Courthouse Road, Room 205, Currituck, NC 27929.
 All meetings are open to the public - attendance and participation is encouraged by local businesses to keep the EDAB abreast of current events and issues in the County.

 Agendas and minutes are available by contacting the department directly.